2 children dead, others critical after 5-alarm fire in New Jersey

-A spokesperson for Elizabeth Mayor J. Christian Bollwage said there's an ongoing, five-alarm fire along Elizabeth Avenue.
+A spokesperson for Elizabeth Mayor J. Christian Bollwage said there's an ongoing fire along Elizabeth Avenue.

 Two children were killed in the fire and others are in critical condition.